ihubcode/vue-spa-boilerplate/README.md

 2. `vuejs` for  for the pragmatic innovation.
 3. `vuex` for better state management.
 4. `stylus` for precompiling styles.
-5. ES6 for advanced syntax
+5. ES6 for advanced syntax.